Sign In / Sign Out

 Nikki Truscelli, Graduate Teaching Associate, Communication

-The interdisciplinary nature of the degree and breadth of faculty expertise allow students to design programs of study geared towards their area of interest and in line with future career plans.
-Students develop a plan of study with the guidance of their principal advisor and their Supervisory Committee.
+The interdisciplinary nature of the degree and breadth of faculty expertise allow students to design a plan of study geared towards their area of interest and in line with future career plans.
+Students develop a plan with the guidance of their principal advisor and their supervisory committee.
 The program allows specialization in traditional areas of communication study while meeting the needs of students whose interests transcend traditional disciplinary boundaries.

 |Requirements and electives||Hours|

-Each student will develop an individualized program of study based on professional interests and goals.
-A proposed plan of study for the degree will be developed by the student with the direct guidance of a principal advisor and the student's Supervisory Committee.
+Each student will develop an individualized plan of study based on professional interests and goals.
+A proposed plan for the degree will be developed by the student with the direct guidance of a principal advisor and the student's supervisory committee.

 A required core sequence of a theory and methodology course(s) will be taken early in each student's program.
 To complete the core, all students entering the program must take:

-All students must also take one or more of the following methodology course(s):
+All students must also take two or more of the following methodology course(s):